UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

     ![Insert CD dialog box](images/vmw-vcd-insert-cd.png)

-4. Check the console of VM to ensure that the ISO is mounted.
+4. Check the console of the VM to ensure that the ISO is mounted.

 5. Run the appropriate executable (Windows) or binary (Linux).